 - The options collar strategy does potentially limit your profit on your position while hedging potential losses.

 - It’s important to manage the collar strategy.
-It is not necessarily a set it and forget it position.
+It is not necessarily a set-it-and-forget-it position.

-Options Collar Strategy Final Thoughts
+Final Thoughts: Options Collar Strategy

 One of my favorite things about options is their ability to make money in any market.
-As a result, there’s always a way to make money.
-Even with the market trading sideways.
+As a result, there’s always a way to make money, even with the market trading sideways.